MicrosoftDocs/SupportArticles-docs/support/dynamics-365/customer-service/omnichannel-for-customer-service/agent-transfer-pva-bot-issue.md

-description: Provides a resolution for the required variables and actions that are missing during transfers from Copilot Studio agents to service representatives in Omnichannel for Customer Service. ms.reviewer: nenellim ms.author: yangao ms.date: 11/20/2024 ms.custom: sap:Copilot Studio\Agent transfer ms.collection: CEnSKM-ai-copilot
+description: Provides a resolution for the required variables and actions that are missing during transfers from Copilot Studio agents to service representatives in Omnichannel for Customer Service. ms.reviewer: nenellim ms.author: yangao ms.date: 12/09/2024 ms.custom: sap:Copilot Studio\Agent transfer ms.collection: CEnSKM-ai-copilot
 ---
 # Required variables and actions are missing during transfers from Copilot Studio agents to customer service representatives

-This article provides a resolution for the error that occurs when you're configuring the handoff between a Copilot Studio agent and the voice workstream.
+This article provides a resolution for the error that occurs when you configure the handoff between a Copilot Studio agent and the voice workstream in Omnichannel for Customer Service.

 ## Symptoms

-An error message similar to the following message is displayed on the Copilot Studio dashboard when you're configuring the handoff between a Copilot Studio agent and the Omnichannel voice workstream:
+When you [configure the handoff](/microsoft-copilot-studio/configuration-hand-off-omnichannel) between a Copilot Studio agent and the Omnichannel voice workstream, an error message that resembles the following is displayed on the Copilot Studio dashboard.

 > Your bot doesn't have access to all the required variables and actions.
 Ask your admin about installing the Omnichannel package or follow this step-by-step walkthrough.